pinglamb/math/vector-calculus/poisson-laplace-equations.md

 >
 > where $(u, v, w)$ are orthogonal curvilinear.

-It means that equation that is not separable in Cartesian coordinates can be separable in others and solvable.
+It means that for some functions that is not separable in Cartesian coordinates might be separable in others.
 For example,

 $$